microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In addition to carrying nutrients and growth factors, these newly formed blood vessels serve as a delivery route for stem cells and progenitor cells to the bone defect site [@doi:10.1016/j.actbio.2018.07.050; @doi:10.1016/j.actbio.2019.02.021; @doi:10.3389/fbioe.2017.00068].
 In the case of bone grafts, many synthetic bone grafts fail to bridge critically sized defects due to their inability to promote vascularization [@doi:10.1089/ten.teb.2009.0085; @doi:10.1152/ajpcell.00195.2022].
 The structural nature of skeletal tissue makes three-dimensional (3D) imaging of its vasculature extremely difficult.
-Histology, a destructive and two-dimensional approach, remains the gold standard for assessing vasculature in bones [@doi:10.1038/s41598-017-13632-5].
+Histology is destructive and two-dimensional but remains the gold standard for assessing bone vasculature [@doi:10.1038/s41598-017-13632-5].

 Classic soft tissue imaging techniques such as light sheet microscopy or confocal laser scanning microscopy face challenges in their application due to the encasement of blood vessels in calcified tissue [@doi:10.1038/s41598-017-13632-5].
 Despite recent advances in tissue-clearing-based imaging methods for craniofacial and other bones [@doi:10.1016/j.cell.2022.12.031; @doi:10.1038/s41467-021-26455-w; @doi:10.1089/scd.2019.0104] and the whole body [@doi:10.1038/s41596-022-00788-2], the application of such methods remains challenging and is largely limited to small animal models.